Eileen Gu sparks praise and debate after thanking China in farewell post - KTVZ

 At press conferences, Gu repeatedly dodged questions about her citizenship, often saying: “When I’m in China, I’m Chinese.
 When I’m in the US, I’m American.”

-She has also alluded to this dual identity numerous other times, thanking her American coaches and expressing a desire to inspire other young female athletes in China.
+She has also alluded to this dual identity numerous other times, thanking her American coaches and expressing a desire to inspire other Chinese athletes.

 But she found herself in an impossible position during the Olympics, facing condemnation from some in the West for representing China, as well as an all-out PR campaign in China that portrayed her as the face of the country’s sporting dreams and a soft power victory.